pulse2percept/pulse2percept/doc/topics/units.rst

     >>> model.xrange  # 280 um to the degree
     (-10.0, 10.0)

+Each range is converted along its corresponding retinal meridian: ``xrange`` through ``ret_to_dva(x, 0)`` and ``yrange`` through ``ret_to_dva(0, y)``.
+The resulting grid is still rectangular and uniformly sampled in dva, exactly as if you had typed those degrees yourself.
+Under a nonlinear map such as :py:class:`~pulse2percept.topography.Watson2014Map` it is therefore not the image of a retinal rectangle: naming retinal lengths says how far to simulate, it does not make the grid uniform in retinal space.

-The range is resolved once, when it is assigned, so a map installed afterwards does not reinterpret it. ``step`` has no such spelling: a grid spaced evenly on the retina is a different grid, not a different spelling of this one.
-Neither has a cortical model, where a length is not shorthand for anything.
+For the same reason ``step`` has no such spelling -- a grid spaced evenly on the retina is a different grid, not a different spelling of this one -- and neither has a cortical model, where a length is not shorthand for anything.
+The range is resolved once, when it is assigned, so a map installed afterwards does not reinterpret it.

 **A frequency, for a frame rate.** ``fps`` counts frames per second, so it takes hertz as readily as a bare number: ``percept.play(fps=30)``,